amlkteam/techcom-consumer-sentiment/milestone2/annotation_plan.md

 French tweets: about 200 annotations per hour, approximately 800 annotations in total, as it's expected annotators would spend a total of 4-5 hours in the week.

-English tweets: about 100-200 annotations per hour with a total of 4-5 hours effort from each annotators.
+English tweets: about 500 annotations per hour with a total of 4-5 hours effort from each annotators, a rough total of 2000 annotations altogether.

 Chinese weibo posts: 100 annotations for each company, approximately 400 annotations in total, as Chinese texts are longer in general, and so it may take some more time to gauge sentiments.
 This smaller number of annotation also takes into account the $50 budget available.